AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 Using the Universal Editor, you have an agile way to edit your text in context and in place, allowing simple and intuitive content authoring.

-1. The editor should load by default in **Components** mode.
-If not, select the **Components** icon in the mode rail at the left side of the editor.

-1. Double select the title of the latest article to edit it.
+1. Double-click to select the title of the latest article to edit it.

    ![The Universal Editor](assets/do-not-localize/ue-component-mode.png)